 BA School Social Work Licensure Program Requirements

-In addition to the admissions requirements for the University of Memphis, students seeking the school social work license must meet admissions requirements of the social work major and the school social work licensure program.
+In addition to the BA Social Work major requirements for the University of Memphis, students seeking the school social work license at the BA level must meet admissions requirements of the social work major and the school social work licensure program.
 The criteria for admission into the BA program in social work are:

 - Completion of an application for the licensure program: Click here to open the application form